Kimserey/BlogArchive/20191125_entity_framework_gotchas.md

       FROM "Posts" AS "p"
       WHERE (("p"."BlogId" = @__blogId_0) AND ("p"."AuthorId" = @__authorId_1)) AND ((instr("p"."Title", @__title_2) > 0) OR (@__title_2 = ''))
 ```

+## 2. Iterations

+The second case is about `iterations`, consider the following:

 ```c#
 var result = (await _dbContext.Blogs